It’s not simply what you eat that can influence health, it’s also how you prepare it.

 To help present a clearer picture, I’ll share a couple of examples of how each food can be used to improve specific conditions.

-Someone suffering from heart disease is oftentimes overheated and internally (inflammation).
-They could do their body a BIG favor by eating mostly raw, cooling, and fresh foods.
-Eating those raw foods can help rebalance their overheated condition so they don’t “burn” their system out and suffer with an explosion of heat (heart attack).
+Someone suffering from heart disease is oftentimes overheated and internally inflamed.
+They would do their body a BIG favor by eating mostly raw, cooling, and fresh foods.
+Eating those raw foods can help rebalance an overheated condition so they don’t “burn” their system out and suffer with an explosion of heat (heart attack).

 On the opposite side of that, someone suffering from hypothyroidism with a cold digestive fire, distended/bloated belly, and cold hands and feet would start the process of healing by eating more cooked, roasted and warming foods.
 This would bring more heat into their system to get their body properly digesting food, and absorbing nutrients better.

-Beyond these two examples there are many ways to prepare food to create a desired reaction in the body.
+Beyond these two common examples there are many ways to prepare various foods to create a desired reaction in the body.

-Want more guidance on how food can influence your health?
-Check out my Health Coach Cooking Certification classes.
+If you are a health coach and want more guidance on how food can influence bodily health, Check out my Health Coach Cooking Certification classes.